Remote Collaboration: 6 Key Rules and Best Practices

 Video can also be used outside of live discussions.
-Often, explaining something in detail over chat can make for long-winded, unwieldy text that’s as tiring to read as it is to write.
-Recorded video can turn a 10-minute long back-and-forth in chat into a quick 30-second tutorial.
+Often, explaining something in detail over chat can make for a long-winded, unwieldy text that’s as tiring to read as it is to write.
+A recorded video can turn a 10-minute long back-and-forth in chat into a quick 30-second tutorial.

 And again, your team gets some of the social and psychological benefits of being able to see and hear another human being speak.

 Learn to Deal with the Drawbacks of Remote Collaboration

 In an office setting, getting a hold of Jane in marketing is as simple as calling up the division or walking down to their wing.
 Virtual teams don’t have that luxury.
 One of the biggest challenges anyone has to face when transitioning to working remotely is learning to accept that you have limited access to the other people on your team.